-A new private hire operator (all persons named on the private hire operator licence and all company directors and partners) is required to undertake, at their own cost, the half day college-based course which will be based upon safeguarding, disability awareness and exploitation.
+A new private hire operator (all persons named on the private hire operator licence) is required to undertake, at their own cost, the half day college-based course which will be based upon safeguarding, disability awareness and exploitation.
 Private hire operators should be just as much aware of these issues as a licensed driver.

-Existing private hire operators (who are not licensed drivers) including all company directors and partners, will be required to complete the half day course during the 3 months before the renewal of their licence.
+Existing private hire operators (who are not licensed drivers) will be required to complete the half day course during the 3 months before the renewal of their licence.
 The licence will not be renewed if this training is not completed. www.wsc.ac.uk